 When a schema is no longer required in the database you can remove the schema.
-It's important to note that when dropping a schema the schema most not contain any schema objects.

-To drop a schema:

-- 1. Click the Schema icon from the tree.
-A list of all schema in the database are displayed in the panel to the right. - 2.
-Click the Drop button in the Schema window.
-The Drop Schema confirmation dialog box appears.
+- ➔ To drop a schema: - 1.
+Click the Schema icon from the tree.
+A list of all schemas in the database is displayed in the panel to the right.